April The Giraffe Labor Updates: Got Milk? Watch Animal Adventure Park Cam Live

 On Monday morning, March 20, 2017, the focus of the update was about April’s belly and how the weight had shifted to her backend.
 There will be a lot of shifting and movement as the baby continues to grow.
 What is needed is for the belly itself to drop.
 The calf must descend into the birth canal so that active labor can begin.
 The photo included in the update is the park’s celebration of World Giraffe Day that is held annually on June 21, 2017.
 This year, the Animal Adventure Park will celebrate World Giraffe Day on June 18, 2017, with a combined celebration of Father’s Day and World Giraffe Day.
 They will hold a barbecue.
 You can find details for the event at the official AAP site.

 The Sunday evening, March 19 update began with the caption “Holy Smokes.”
 It conjured up the image of Batman or Robin examining April’s stomach.
 The exclamatory remark was attributed to the baby calf visibly sticking a knee or possibly a hoof into April’s side.
-If you look at the photo below you can see the indentation of the calf pushing from within.
+If you look at the photo below, you can see the indentation of the calf pushing from within.
 The Animal Adventure Park also discussed melting snow and hoped for warmer weather so that April and Ollie could go outside again.
 Still, there were no significant changes to indicate active labor was imminent.

-The March 19 Sunday morning update revealed no significant changes and unfortunately, April’s udders did not contain milk.
+The March 19 Sunday morning update revealed no significant changes, and unfortunately, April’s udders did not contain milk.
 The wax caps were present indicating active labor is still a bit away.
-April must lose the wax caps and her udder will fill with milk, possibly becoming engorged so that she will have the nourishment needed for her calf.
+April must lose the wax caps, and her udder will fill with milk, possibly becoming engorged so that she will have the nourishment needed for her calf.
 Without milk and with wax-capped udders, she is not ready for active labor.
 Included in the update is a nice photo of April and Ollie being fed carrots from a zoo visitor.

 The March 18 evening update included comparison photos of April the giraffe’s belly and a photo of her udders.
 Not only is there a noticeable difference in her belly size, but there is obvious enlargement of her udders.
 Compare the photo below with the picture of her udders shared in the March 12 update.
 There has been a bit of confusion regarding April’s belly size and changes.
-One thing is clear and that is her belly is growing, the baby is moving and a calf is coming soon.
+One thing is clear, and that is her belly is growing, the baby is moving, and a calf is coming soon.

 The March 18 morning update discussed changes in April’s belly but the big event of the day was the way April slept.
 She rested her head against her belly and slept that way.
 It appears April is already bonding with her baby calf.
-The calf was described as performing cartwheels but there were no significant changes that indicated labor was soon approaching.
+The calf was described as performing cartwheels, but there were no significant changes that indicated labor was soon approaching.

 The March 17 evening update described the baby calf as a karate master.
 Also shared was a photo of April sprinkling hay from her enrichment feeder You can see the hay as it slides down her back onto the giraffe stall floor.
 This is one of April’s favorite hobbies.
 See the March 21 update above as the Animal Adventure Park has installed new enrichment feeders for the giraffes.
 There were no significant changes to indicate active labor.

 St. Patrick’s Day March 17 was lucky for the giraffes at the Animal Adventure Park as they survived Storm Stella.
-It didn’t bring a new calf, though.
+It didn’t bring a new calf, however.
 The cold weather had everyone thinking of warmer, sun-filled days.
 The AAP shared a photo of April and Ollie taken outdoors on a day so sunny it made the giraffes squint.
 The update was mid-morning, late afternoon due to AAP staff activities.

 The Animal Adventure Park March 16 evening update included several photos of Storm Stella’s aftermath.
 Due to the snow storm, the day was spent shoveling paths and ensuring the animals were safe and warm.
-April experienced swelling and the baby calf continued to move in strength.
+April experienced swelling, and the baby calf continued to move in strength.
 This was one of the few days that staff and viewers were glad April didn’t go into active labor.

 Animal Adventure Park owner Jordan Patch hosted a Facebook Q&A on March 16.
 You may watch that video below.